librispark/AI-NLP-Conversational-Interface/README.md

 ## WIP: Experimentation on an AI NLP Conversational Interface

-This repository contains experimental work on developing an AI-powered Natural Language Processing (NLP) conversational interface with voice recognition capabilities.
+This repository contains experimental work on developing an AI-powered Natural Language Processing (NLP) conversational interface with voice recognition capabilities for a digital human.

 ## Features (Planned)